mertselimb/kiro-auto-permissions/README.md

 echo '{"debug": true}' > ~/.kiro/auto-permissions/config.json
 ```

-> In shadow mode the gate **allows everything** and only logs — don't test blocking with a
+In shadow mode the gate allows everything and only logs, so don't test blocking with a
-> destructive command while shadow is on.
+destructive command while it's on.

 ## Configuration